Gilgit: 1947 Gilgit Rebellion

-Gilgit's military leaders did not favour the State's accession to India.
-However, there was also written evidence of Gilgit troop leaders wanting to set up an independent Islamic state.
-Major William Brown in his book Gilgit Rebellion describes the Gilgit troop leaders stating, "We know of course that you are loyal to Pakistan-all Britishers are-but it is not our intention to join Pakistan.
-We intend to set up an independent Islamic State called the United States of Gilgit, and although we shall keep the friendliest relation with Pakistan we shall in no way owe allegiance to that dominion."
-The military leaders of the Frontier Districts Province (modern day Gilgit-Baltistan) wanted to join Pakistan.
-Sensing their discontent, Major William Brown, the Maharaja's commander of the Gilgit Scouts, mutinied on 1 November 1947, overthrowing the Governor Ghansara Singh.
-The bloodless coup d'etat was planned by Brown to the last detail under the code name "Datta Khel", which was also joined by a rebellious section of the Jammu and Kashmir 6th Infantry under Mirza Hassan Khan.
+Gilgit's population did not favour the State's accession to India.
+The Muslims of the frontier ilaqas (Gilgit and the adjoining hill states) had wanted to join Pakistan.
+Sensing their discontent, Major William Brown, the Maharaja's commander of the Gilgit Scouts, mutinied on 1 November 1947, overthrowing the governor Ghansara Singh.
+The bloodless coup d'état was planned by Brown to the last detail under the code name "Datta Khel", which was also joined by a rebellious section of the Jammu and Kashmir State Forces under Mirza Hassan Khan.
 Brown ensured that the treasury was secured and minorities were protected.
 A provisional government (Aburi Hakoomat) was established by the Gilgit locals with Raja Shah Rais Khan as the president and Mirza Hassan Khan as the commander-in-chief.
 However, Major Brown had already telegraphed Khan Abdul Qayyum Khan asking Pakistan to take over.
-The Pakistani political agent, Khan Mohammad Alam Khan, arrived on 16 November and took over the administration of Gilgit.
+Pakistan's political agent, Khan Mohammad Alam Khan, arrived on 16 November and took over the administration of Gilgit.
 Brown outmaneuvered the pro-Independence group and secured the approval of the mirs and rajas for accession to Pakistan.
 Browns's actions surprised the British Government.

+Gilgit's military leaders did not favour the State's accession to India.
+The military leaders of the Frontier Districts Province (modern day Gilgit-Baltistan) wanted to join Pakistan.
+However, there was also written evidence of Gilgit troop leaders wanting to set up an independent Islamic state.
+Major William Brown in his book Gilgit Rebellion describes the Gilgit troop leaders stating, "We know of course that you are loyal to Pakistan — all Britishers are — but it is not our intention to join Pakistan.
+We intend to set up an independent Islamic State called the United States of Gilgit, and although we shall keep the friendliest relation with Pakistan we shall in no way owe allegiance to that dominion."

 The provisional government lasted 16 days.
-The provisional government lacked sway over the population.
-The Gilgit rebellion did not have civilian involvement and was solely the work of military leaders, not all of whom had been in favor of joining Pakistan, at least in the short term.
-Historian Ahmed Hasan Dani mentions that although there was lack of public participation in the rebellion, sentiments were intense in the civilian population and their anti-Kashmiri sentiments were also clear.
+According to scholar Yaqub Khan Bangash, it lacked sway over the population.
+The Gilgit rebellion did not have civilian involvement and was solely the work of military leaders, not all of whom had been in favour of joining Pakistan, at least in the short term.
+Historian Ahmed Hasan Dani says that although there had been a lack of public participation in the rebellion, pro-Pakistan sentiments were intense in the civilian population and their anti-Kashmiri sentiments were also clear.
 According to various scholars, the people of Gilgit as well as those of Chilas, Koh Ghizr, Ishkoman, Yasin, Punial, Hunza and Nagar joined Pakistan by choice.

+After 1947

+After independence Gilgit became headquarters of Gilgit Agency, including Astore and Baltistan as well.
+In 1970s various agencies, tribal areas and princely states were merged and reformed to establish Federally Administered Northern Areas.
+In 2009 Northern Areas were renamed as Gilgit-Baltistan.
+Today Gilgit is the primary administrative and cultural centre of the region.